 In this research, the expression profile of 165 TNBC tissues and 33 normal breast tissues were extracted from the dataset GSE76250.
 Differential gene expression analysis revealed 325 DEGs.
-Three machine learning algorithms, namely LASSO, SVM-RFE, and RF, were applied.
+Three machine-learning algorithms, namely LASSO, SVM-RFE, and RF, were applied.
 LASSO outputted 12 genes, SVM-RFE outputted 40 genes, and RF outputted 40 genes.
 Four genes, CKAP2, HIST1H3H, ESR1, and IL18, were common outputs of the three machine learning algorithms mentioned above (Table 2; Fig. 6).
-The predictive power of the four genes was then validated by ROC.
+The predictive power of the four genes was then validated by ROC and AUC.
 The average AUC of the training group and the testing group for CKAP2, HIST1H3H, ESR1, and IL18 was 0.947, 0.908, 0.907, and 0.870, respectively.

 The enrichment analyses identified several pathways that need further exploration.
 In the top 3 functions enriched for the up-regulated DEGs, 2 of them were related to extracellular matrix (ECM).
 ECM is actively involved in the progression of breast cancer.
 The matrix metalloproteinases degrade ECM proteins to facilitate metastasis, the integrins and other enzymes on the surface of ECM enable cancer development, and stromal cells aid in constructing blood vessels for tumors (Jena & Janjanam, 2018).
 This could explain the up-regulation of ECM-related functions in TNBC.
 Surprisingly, the top 3 enriched functions for down-regulated genes were nuclear division, organelle fission, and chromosome segregation.
-These functions are expected to be upregulated instead of down-regulated, as cancer cells are rapidly and constantly dividing.
+These functions are expected to be upregulated instead of down-regulated, as cancer cells divide rapidly and constantly.
 Several pieces of research also identified nuclear division and organelle fission as top enriched functions; yet in these researches, the functions were enriched for up-regulated genes (Chen et al., 2022; Suo et al., 2020).
 Individual genes in the down-regulated functions were examined.
-Unfortunately, aside from BRIP1, a tumor suppressor gene that repairs DNA damage, HORMADI, a gene encoding for a meiosis-specific protein, and KIF14, which delays the transition from metaphase to anaphase, all the other down-regulated genes were shown by previous studies to be up-regulated (Hung et al., 2013; Khan & Khan, 2021; Liu et al., 2020).
-Therefore, further investigations are needed to explain the abnormal down-regulation of these functions shown in this research.
-In the KEGG pathway enrichment analysis, the top regulated pathway was the PI3K-AKT signaling pathway, whose abnormality is very common in all subtypes of breast cancer (LoRusso, 2016).
+Unfortunately, aside from BRIP1, a tumor suppressor gene that repairs DNA damage, HORMAD1, a gene encoding for a meiosis-specific protein, and KIF14, which delays the transition from metaphase to anaphase, all the other down-regulated genes were shown by previous studies to be up-regulated (Hung et al., 2013; Khan & Khan, 2021; Liu et al., 2020).
+Therefore, further investigations are needed to explain the abnormal down-regulation of these functions.
+As shown by the results of the KEGG pathway enrichment analysis, the top regulated pathway was the PI3K-AKT signaling pathway, whose abnormality is very common in all subtypes of breast cancer (LoRusso, 2016).
 The overexpression of upstream regulators of this pathway can lead to the progression of TNBC (Costa et al., 2018).
-Other enriched up-regulated pathways include the PPAR signaling pathway, which will eventually activate the transcription factor PPAR-α and hence cancer development (Kwong et al., 2019).
-The most down-regulated KEGG pathway was the cell cycle, which coincided with the results of the functional enrichment analysis.
+Other enriched up-regulated pathways include the PPAR signaling pathway, which eventually activates the transcription factor PPAR- α and hence facilitates cancer development (Kwong et al., 2019).
+Cell cycle was the most down-regulated KEGG pathway, coinciding with the function enrichment analysis results.